 How to get started

-1. Take a trial session.
+1. Take a trial session or book a “no sweat intro”.
 Get an introduction to the CrossFit methods, and lets us assess your current fitness and ability.
 It’s free.

 3. Join in with the classes!
-Once you’ve completed the Foundation program you can take any CrossFit class on the schedule.
+Once you’ve completed On-ramp you can choose a membership option and access all of the scheduled classes.

 Get started and book your trial/assessment now.

-* Please note – If you are already an experienced CrossFit athlete you will not have to do a trial, you can simply book onto any class.
+* Please note – If you are already an experienced CrossFit athlete you will not have to do a trial or complete On-ramp, you can simply book onto any class.

 What is CrossFit?